The Cape Fear Edge;

 New Life Launch Pad Has History

-The New Life Launch Pad System has, for the past twelve years, provided
+The New Life Launch Pad System has, for over fourteen years, provided

 hope and support for hundreds of addicts and their families, as they took